Stakeholder Theory Overview

-Are you here only to make money for yourself and your shareholders?
-Or are you here to also improve the lives of your employees and the community?
+Are your shareholder interests your #1 priority and it’s all about making money?
+Or are you here to also improve the lives of internal and external stakeholders - your employees and the community?

 There are countless strategy frameworks out there, and we have already covered a few key frameworks which we think are extremely flexible and battle-tested over the years:

 - Value Disciplines Model & Your Competitive Advantage

 - The Ansoff Matrix Helps Organizations To Grow

 - Maslow's Hierarchy As a Business Framework